Welcome to 2016, where two hard-working quarterbacks were not treated equally in the media even though both deserved to be in the Super Bowl.

 Newton is constantly criticized for his actions and has dealt with criticism his entire career.
 The media became especially rude to him during the Super Bowl’s media days by asking him slanted questions regarding his unique behavior on the field.

-Manning’s conferences contained questions aimed about the game being his last while Newton’s consisted of questions unrelated to football, like his race or his celebrations.
+Manning’s conferences contained questions aimed at the game being his last while Newton’s consisted of questions unrelated to football, like his race or his celebrations.

 Newton tried his best to provide the right answers by directing the conversation back to the big game.
 He chose to do the right thing by talking about what he does best, football.